Wilhelm Brasse

 Wilhelm Brasse (3 December 1917 – 23 October 2012) was a Polish professional photographer and a prisoner in Auschwitz during World War II.
-He became known as the "famous photographer of Auschwitz concentration camp."
+He became known as the "famous photographer of Auschwitz concentration camp".
 His life and work were the subject of the 2005 Polish television documentary film The Portraitist (Portrecista), which first aired in the Proud to Present series on the Polish TVP1 on 1 January 2006.

-Brasse was of mixed Austrian-Polish descent.
-He learned photography in Katowice at the studio of his aunt.
+Brasse was of a mixed Austrian-Polish descent.
+He learnt photography in Katowice, the studio of his aunt.
 After the 1939 German invasion of Poland and occupation of Brasse's hometown Żywiec, in southern Poland, he was interrogated by the Schutzstaffel (SS).
 He refused to swear allegiance to Hitler, and was imprisoned for three months.
 After his release, still refusing to capitulate to the Volksliste and forced membership of German Army, he tried to escape to Hungary and join the Polish Army in France but was captured, along with other young men, at the Polish–Hungarian border and deported to KL Auschwitz-Birkenau as prisoner number 3444.

 He was assigned to the camp's Erkennungsdienst, which photographed events in the camp, including medical experiments, and created portraits for the inmates' files.
 Brasse estimated that he took 40,000 to 50,000 "identity pictures" from 1940 until 1945, before being moved to another concentration camp in Austria, where he was liberated by the American forces in May 1945.

-While many of Brasse's photographs did not survive, some 2,000 are on display in the Auschwitz-Birkenau State Museum, and more at Yad Vashem, the Holocaust Martyrs' and Heroes' Remembrance Authority, Israel's official memorial to the Jewish victims of the Holocaust.
+Although many of Brasse's photographs did not survive, some 2,000 are on display in the Auschwitz-Birkenau State Museum, and more at Yad Vashem, the Holocaust Martyrs' and Heroes' Remembrance Authority, Israel's official memorial to the Jewish victims of the Holocaust.